adolgert/CompetingClocks.jl/docs/src/background.md

 It frequently happens that random samples of the real valued variables such as $\bf{X}$ are actually analyzed on a discrete scale.
-For example Stocks\' data on latent periods of measles in `latent_period`{.interpreted-text role="ref"} is based on daily visits by patients.
+For example Stocks' data on latent periods of measles in `latent_period`{.interpreted-text role="ref"} is based on daily visits by patients.